aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_01_FirstOrderDerivative_and_Slicing.md

 [22]: <https://docs.sympy.org/latest/modules/utilities/lambdify.html?highlight=lambdify> "From symbolic to numerical data"

-For the lower cost of computations of finite-difference approximations, we build the coarse grid with $80$ points, and evaluated the derivative:
+To experiment with our finite-difference approximations, we build a coarse grid with $80$ points, and evaluate the derivative:

 ```python
 # We don't care about overwriting grid variables,